 In 2000, 8.7 hectares (21.5 acres) was purchase north of the Administration Centre and Arboretum.
 This addition to the Arboretum is called “The Trees of Grey and Bruce”.
 The Arboretum Alliance Committee was formed as part of this new addition.
 To date, they have raised funds and obtained grants to complete: accessible walking trails, interpretive signage, a tree nursery & shade house, and built a large pavilion with accessible washrooms.

-To find out more about the Arboretum Alliance and their unique, cutting edge work with the woody native plants (trees, shrubs and vines) that are indigenous to Grey or Bruce County please see this link.
+To find out more about the Inglis Falls Arboretum Alliance (IFAA) and their unique, cutting edge work with the woody native plants (trees, shrubs and vines) that are indigenous to Grey or Bruce County please see their page on this site.

 You can access to the Bruce Trail from this location.

 The pavilion can be reserved for family reunions, weddings, fund raisers, etc. See our Fee Schedule for more information.